Chain Link Quilt Block

 Step 3: Assemble your Chain Link quilt block

 Arrange the pieced Chain Link units around the center #6 square.
-As you move clockwise around the block, alternate the #5 A and B fabrics to form a link.
+As you move clockwise around the block, alternate the #5 A and B fabrics to form the chain link.

 Press after adding each pieced unit.